Burning mouth syndrome: Prognosis

 BMS is benign (importantly, it is not a symptom of oral cancer), but as a cause of chronic pain which is poorly controlled, it can detriment quality of life, and may become a fixation which cannot be ignored, thus interfering with work and other daily activities.
 Two thirds of people with BMS have a spontaneous partial recovery six to seven years after the initial onset, but in others the condition is permanent.
 Recovery is often preceded by a change in the character of the symptom from constant to intermittent.
 No clinical factors predicting recovery have been noted.

-If there is an identifiable cause for the burning sensation, then psychologic dysfunctions such as anxiety and depression often disappear if the symptom is successfully treated.
+If there is an identifiable cause for the burning sensation, then psychological dysfunctions such as anxiety and depression often disappear if the symptom is successfully treated.

 Epidemiology

 BMS is fairly uncommon worldwide, affecting up to five individuals per 100,000 general population.
 People with BMS are more likely to be middle aged or elderly, and females are three to seven times more likely to have BMS than males.
 Some report a female to male ratio of as much as 33 to 1.
-BMS is reported in about 10-40% of women seeking medical treatment for menopausal symptoms, and BMS occurs in about 14% of postmenopausal women.
+BMS is reported in about 10–40% of women seeking medical treatment for menopausal symptoms, and BMS occurs in about 14% of postmenopausal women.
 Males and younger individuals of both sexes are sometimes affected.

 Asian and Native American people have considerably higher risk of BMS.

 Notable cases

-Sheila Chandra, a singer of Indian heritage, retired due to this condition.
+Sheila Chandra, a British singer of Indian heritage, retired due to this condition.